 The water cycle in a bottle experiment is a simple but effective way to demonstrate the steps of the water cycle in a closed system.
 Here’s how it works and how it relates to the steps of the water cycle.

-Evaporation: As the water in the bottom of the bottle absorbs heat energy from the light source (the sun or a lamp), it begins to evaporate, turning into water vapor.
+Evaporation: As the water in the bottom of the bottle absorbs heat energy from the light source (the sun or a lamp), it evaporates, turning into water vapor.

 Condensation: After some time, you’ll notice water droplets forming on the inside surface of the bottle.
 This condensation occurs when the warm water vapor comes into contact with the cooler surface of the bottle.
 The water vapor changes back into liquid water.

-Precipitation: As more water vapor condenses on the surface of the bottle, the droplets may grow larger and eventually fall back into the water at the bottom of the bottle.
+Precipitation: As more water vapor condenses on the bottle’s surface, the droplets may grow larger and eventually fall back into the water at the bottom of the bottle.
 This process demonstrates precipitation like rain.

 Collection: The water that collects at the bottom of the bottle represents the water that has fallen back to the Earth’s surface as precipitation.
 This collected water can then evaporate again when exposed to heat, completing the cycle.

-By observing the water cycle in a closed bottle, kids can see firsthand how water transitions between its three main states (liquid, gas, and solid) and how it moves through the various stages of the water cycle.
+By observing the water cycle in a closed bottle, kids can see firsthand how water transitions between its three main states (liquid, gas, and solid) and moves through the various stages of the cycle.

 Bonus Printable Spring Activities Pack